-Fall and Spring (Hours and credits to be arranged.)
-Cooke.
+Fall and Spring (1-12) Cooke.

-Psychology
+PSYCHOLOGY DEPARTMENT

+CHAIR W. Larry Ventis, Professor (Ph.D., Tennessee)

+GRADUATE DIRECTOR Lee A. Kirkpatrick, Associate Professor (Ph.D., Denver)

-PROFESSORS W. Larry Ventis (Chair) (Ph.D., Tennessee), John B. Nezlek (Ph.D., Rochester), Michael P. Nichols (Ph.D., Rochester), Kelly G. Shaver (Ph.D., Duke), and Glenn D. Shean (Ph.D., Arizona).
+PROFESSORS John B. Nezlek (Ph.D., Rochester), Michael P. Nichols (Ph.D., Rochester), Kelly G. Shaver (Ph.D., Duke), Glenn D. Shean (Ph.D., Arizona), and Neill P. Watson (Ph.D., Harvard).

 ASSOCIATE PROFESSORS Christopher T. Ball (Ph.D., Flinders Univ.
-South Australia), Joseph Galano (Ph.D., Bowling Green State), Pamela S. Hunt (Ph.D., SUNY-Binghamton), Lee A. Kirkpatrick (Ph.D., Denver), Harvey J. Langholtz (Ph.D., Oklahoma), Constance J. Pilkington (Ph.D., Georgia), and Neill Watson (Ph.D., Harvard).
-ASSISTANT PROFESSORS Robert C. Barnet (Ph.D., SUNY-Binghamton), Joshua A. Burk (Ph.D., New Hampshire), and Adam J. Rubenstein (Ph.D., Texas-Austin).
-VISITING ASSISTANT PROFESSORS J. Daly and C. Parish.
-ADJUNCT FACULTY Bierenbaum, Bisconer, Eischeid, Frieden, Gross, Mott and Tiller.
+South Australia), Joseph Galano, Associate Professor (Ph.D., Bowling Green State), Pamela S. Hunt, Associate Professor (Ph.D., SUNY-Binghamton), Harvey J. Langholtz, Associate Professor (Ph.D., Oklahoma), Constance J. Pilkington, Associate Professor (Ph.D., Georgia).

-Department Requirements for the Degree of Master of Arts

-(see p.
-25-26 for general College requirements)

-The program outlined below is substantially the first two years of a doctoral program.
-Only students intending to continue to a doctorate are admitted.
+ASSISTANT PROFESSORS Robert C. Barnet, Assistant Professor (Ph.D., SUNY-Binghamton), Joshua A. Burk, Assistant Professor (Ph.D., New Hampshire), Adam J. Rubenstein (Ph.D., Texas-Austin), Todd M. Thrash, Assistant Professor (Ph.D., Rochester).

+VISITING ASSISTANT PROFESSORS Jennifer E. Daly (Ph.D., Houston), M. Christine Porter, Visiting Assistant Professor (Ph.D., New Hampshire)

+ADJUNCT FACULTY Howard J. Bierenbaum (Ph.D., Rochester), Sarah W. Bisconer (Ph.D., Hawaii at Monoa), Fredrick P. Frieden (Ph.D., Virginia Commonwealth University), Douglas M. Gross (Ph.D., Minnesota), Howard H. Tiller, (Ph.D., Tennessee).

+The general Psychology M.A. program is a research-oriented program designed to prepare students for admission to Ph.D. programs in all areas of psychology.
+The program often admits good students whose ability, motivation, and experience may not be adequately reflected in their standardized test scores or GPA.
+Our students are expected to complete the full-time two-year program of course work and research and to continue on to quality Ph.D. programs.

+Fall admissions only.
+Minority applications are encouraged.

+The Graduate Record Exam is required for admission.
+Applicants for whom English is a second language should also submit scores on the Test of English as a Foreign Language (TOEFL).
+All application materials must be postmarked by February 15th.

+Applicants must have successfully completed courses in Statistics and Experimental Psychology/ Research Methods.

-All students are expected to be in full-time residence for two years.
-All students are required to take 602, 604, 605, 607, 608, 618-619, 631, 633, and 706.
+All students are expected to be in full-time residence for two years and are required to take 602, 604, 605, 607, 608, 618-619, 631, 633, and 706.
 Enrollment in 620 is required each semester.
 In order to continue in the program a student must earn a 3.0 (B) average over all courses taken the first year in residence.
 In order to be eligible for an assistantship in the second year, a student must have a minimum 3.0 GPA in the required first-year courses (proseminars, 631, 633, and 695).
 Professional behavior, as described in the Ethical Standards of the American Psychological Association, will also be considered in making decisions concerning retention and eligibility for an assistantship.
+Additional requirements are detailed in the Departmental policy statement concerning the graduate program.